 Some passengers believe that the current system works.
-The TSA says that roughly 99 percent of air travelers choose the full-body scanners instead of “opting out” and receiving a pat-down, and it cites a CBS poll that shows four out of five Americans support the use of Advanced Imaging Technology at airports nationwide.
+The TSA reports that about 99 percent of air travelers opt for the full-body scanners rather than choosing a pat-down.
+They also reference a CBS poll indicating that four out of five Americans support the use of Advanced Imaging Technology at airports nationwide.

 “I choose body scans whenever available,” says Michael Menaker, a retired advertising executive from Louisville, Colo.
 “It’s much quicker and easier than the pat-down I always get.
 I have an artificial hip, and the scanners speed me through security with less hassle.”

 Larry Edward, one of several hundred commenters on the rulemaking site, disagreed.
 “No more scanners,” he said in a brief statement.
 “I will do anything to avoid flying because of them and the invasive pat-downs that are occurring at the airports.”

 A recent review of the comments indicated an overwhelming majority favor discontinuing AIT technology.
 They also support ending the TSA’s practice of conducting pat-downs resembling those in prison for passengers who trigger an alarm or choose to opt out.

 The TSA is trying to keep these comments to a minimum, say observers.
 They refer to the TSA’s blog post, which was published nearly two weeks after the rulemaking release.
 However, it was swiftly deleted shortly after being posted.
 Following inquiries from travelers, including this reporter, the TSA republished the notice a week later.
 This time, it didn’t include links for readers to leave comments.